openalloc/flowapps/README.md

 The dependent packages presently included in the workspace (e.g., ‘FlowViz’) could be spun off into external package dependencies.

-## Code Formatting

-Be careful running a code formatting utility, as it may alter triple-quote string indentation that could break behavior.

 ## Unit Tests